 Recovery Options for Injured Workers

-Note that workers' compensation benefits are usually available to a hurt worker even if he or she was responsible in some way for the injury's occurrence.
-Also, keep in mind that compensation benefits are capped and usually decrease over time as the employee heals and transitions back to work.
+Note that workers' compensation benefits are usually available to a hurt worker even if they were responsible in some way for the injury's occurrence.
+Also, remember that compensation benefits are capped.
+They usually decrease over time as the employee heals and transitions back to work.
 If an employer acted in a manner that clearly disregards worker safety, an injured employee can choose to file a lawsuit rather than a workers' compensation claim.

 Learn About Construction Site Injuries

 Construction Site Injuries Articles